aeapolimi/aeapolimi.github.io/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.com/tutorial/part-five/#introducing-graphiql)._

-    Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
+    Open the `aea` directory in your code editor of choice and edit `src/components/HomePage.js`.
 Save your changes and the browser will update in real time!

 1.  **Pubblica sulla github page**